treygriffith/joules/README.md

 Browserify is a great project and one of the big inspirations for this project.
 However, one of the things that I think RequireJS got right was the development environment - devs want to be able to rapidly change code and see results.
 Browserify requires a build step, and while a build step is important for a production environment to maximize end-user speed and minimize server load, for development a build step is detrimental.

 Why this implemenation?
 -----------------------

-My hope is that by taking advantage of the primary strengths of the two leading Javascript browser module loaders, RequireJS and Browserify, I can produce an experience that is ultimately better for everyone.
+My hope is that by taking advantage of the primary strengths of the two leading Javascript browser module loaders, RequireJS and Browserify, I can produce an experience that is ultimately better for developers.

-It takes the strength of the CommonJS/Node.js module community and everything else that goes along with it, and puts it into an environment that is suitable for rapid development as well as robust deployment.
+It takes the strength of the CommonJS/Node.js module system and community (like Browserify), and puts it into an browser environment that is suitable for rapid development as well as robust deployment (like RequireJS).

 When CommonJS was first discussed, the browser was supposed to have stop-gap measures until module loading was natively supported.
 Those stop-gap measures were:
 1) Either use a server to translate CJS modules to something usable in the browser.